 Additionally, sleep deprivation acts as a significant stressor to the body.
 Your cortisol levels and other markers of systemic inflammation will be higher while your immune system function is compromised.

-Furthermore, because sleep is critical for recovering properly after a workout when you go running after not sleeping, your body has not fully recovered from your previous workout.
+Furthermore, because sleep is critical for proper recovery, when you go running without having slept, your body has not fully recovered from your previous workout.

 Taken together, these deleterious changes can increase your risk of injury or illness during a sleep-deprived workout.